 Ceilings above the high-water mark may be reasonably dry and undamaged, but they still require checking and cleaning.
-Moisture can be absorbed upward along walls and wet ceiling materials.
+Moisture can be absorbed upward along walls and wet the ceiling materials.

 - Replace ceiling drywall or plaster that was submerged in flood waters. - Check ceiling materials above the high water mark to sure they are dry.
-If they are wet, replace them. - Carefully clean salvaged using warm water and soap. - Then, sanitize using a mild bleach solution (one tablespoon of bleach to four litres of water). - Dry surfaces quickly.
+If they are wet, replace them. - Clean ceilings you keep using warm water and soap. - Then, sanitize using a mild bleach solution (one tablespoon of bleach to four litres of water). - Dry surfaces quickly.